SiteRelEnby/anduril2/README.md

 //#define USE_BEACON_BRIGHTNESS_RAMP //in beacon mode, 3/4H to ramp brightness up/down

 //#define 2C_TURBO_ALWAYS_USE_SINGLE_CHANNEL //ignore 7H turbo config on dual channel lights and always go to single channel at 100%.

+//#define VOLTAGE_WARN_DELAY_TICKS 40 //for this many ticks after the light is switched off, use a soft low voltage warning (orange aux instead of red).
+TODO: How much time passes definitively for this var?
+Affected by underclocking when asleep.
+Implement in seconds instead?
+//#define VOLTAGE_WARN_HIGH_RAMP_LEVEL 75 //if set, only do a soft low voltage warning for the first VOLTAGE_WARN_DELAY_TICKS if the light was last on at or above this level

 ```